 As a species, we have not even realized the first step.
 To put it in Twelve Steps of Alcoholics Anonymous terms:

 - We admit we were powerless over [our addiction to comfort and security] — that our lives had become unmanageable.

 Similar to any addiction, we constantly try to solve the problems inherent to civilization with more of the same.
 In steadfast denial, we think we can have it both ways.
 That won’t change until we are brave enough to take this first step.

-Naturally, accepting the reality of our situation won’t turn the clock back, but it may stabilize it and put the brakes on our clock’s fast-forward to some extent.
-If nothing else, such self-honesty allows us to reach great conformity, and therein find greater peace of mind.
+Naturally, accepting the reality of our situation won’t turn the clock back, but it may stabilize it and put the brakes on our clock’s fast-forward tick-tock to some extent.
+If nothing else, such self-honesty should favor greater conformity, and therein find deeper peace of mind.
 Chapter 65 sums it up…

 Of ancients adept in the way, none ever use it to enlighten people,